 Field-hunting tip

-Look in acid mine drainage environments, oxidized zones of sulfide ore deposits country — that is the host setting where hydroniumjarosite typically forms.
+Look in acid mine drainage environments, oxidized zones of sulfide ore deposits country, the host setting where hydroniumjarosite typically forms.
 If you start seeing jarosite, gypsum, goethite in float, you are in the right ground.
 Field specimens usually show a powdery, earthy, crusts, minute rhombohedral crystals habit, so train your eye for that shape before scanning the outcrop.